 According to the world heart federation, 30 minutes of jogging each day can help to cure depression, and it can even be more effective than psychotherapy.
 When you compare the two, jogging and psychotherapy, it becomes quite apparent which is the better option.

 - $199 - $399

 - $400 - $799

 - $1,300 - $1,599

 - $3,000 +

 - Thousands of people just like you visit our site each month.
-We see which reviews are read the most, and our most popular treadmill review is of the NordicTrack C900 Pro.
+We see which reviews are read the most, and our most popular treadmill review is the NordicTrack X9i.